Skip to main content

 Allergy Symptoms

-Alder pollen triggers early spring allergies and commonly causes:
+Alder pollen triggers early spring allergies with typical symptoms:

 • Sneezing and runny or congested nose